 “Well, interesting you should say that.
-Because obviously with the retailer supply issues, we get a lot of consumer calls to customer service asking where they can find product.
-We can highlight D2C as always having product available.
+Because obviously with the retailer supply issues, we get a lot of consumer calls to customer service asking where they can find products.
+We can highlight D2C as always having products available.
 That means your team should get less calls.
 And when they do, they’ve got an easy answer for customers.
 Get it in D2C”.

 Our answers to the D2C challenges with supply chain showed we’d listened to her concerns.
-We freed up capacity in her team and managed the cost and complexity separate to existing processes.
+We freed up capacity in her team and managed the cost and complexity separate from existing processes.
 The idea of outsourcing supply was a viable option too, and it played to a fear her team might end up side-lined.
-So, she needed to agree to the plan to stay involved.
+So, she had to agree to the plan to stay involved.

 As one last tenuous Back to the Future reference, this felt like Doc Brown going back to the Wild West in the third movie.
 We were dealing with someone used to doing things a certain way, who couldn’t imagine what the future might look like.
 We needed to show the future could look better if we tried something different.